giellalt/giellalt.github.io/MaturityClassification.md

 # Language resource maturity classification

+This page *presents* and *defines* the maturity classification system of this site.
+At the bottom of the page comes a description of how to add and change maturity tags.

+# Maturity classes

 In the GielllaLT infrastructure we use a five-step classification to broadly describe the quality and development level of various linguistic resources.
-These categories are used as labels in README files, on the documentation front page for each resource, as well as in the overview pages for [language models](LanguageModels.md) and [keyboards](KeyboardLayouts.md).
-The labels should look like the following:
+These categories are used as labels in README files, on the documentation front page for each resource, as well as in the overview pages for [language models](LanguageModels.md), [keyboards](KeyboardLayouts.md) and [dictionaries](https://giellalt.github.io/dicts/DictionarySources.html).
+The labels look like the following:

 No. | Label | Type | Colour |
 |----|------------------------------------------------------------------------------------------|:--------------:|:-----------:|